-On December 22, 2014, the Corporation extended a loan to 77 NMTC in the amount of \$10,337,861 to fund 77 NMTC's equity investment in certain CDEs that provided funding for the rehabilitation of Building 77.
+On December 22, 2014, the Corporation extended a loan to 77 NMTC in the amount of \$10,337,861 to fund 77 NMTC's equity investment in certain community development entities ("CDEs") that provided funding for the rehabilitation of Building 77.
 The loan bears interest at the rate of 1.288% a year.
 From December 22, 2014 to January 1, 2022 (the "Amortization Date"), interest only on the principal balance accrued during the respective preceding calendar quarters shall be payable on January 10, April 10, July 10 and October 10.
 Any unpaid and accrued interest on the loan shall be added to the principal.

-Interest income on the loan, which is included in interest income in the accompanying statements of revenues, expenses and changes in net position, amounted to \$133,151 for each of the years ended June 30, 2020 and 2019, respectively.
-Accrued interest receivable at June 30, 2020 and 2019, which is included in prepaid expenses and other current assets in the accompanying statements of net position, amounted to \$33,288 for each year.
+Interest income on the loan, which is included in interest income in the accompanying statements of revenues, expenses and changes in net position, amounted to \$133,151 for each of the years ended June 30, 2021 and 2020.
+Accrued interest receivable at June 30, 2021 and 2020, which is included in prepaid expenses and other current assets in the accompanying statements of net position, amounted to \$33,288 for each year.